SEO & Visibility

 — Phil Rozek, Co-founder of LocalVisibilitySystem

-The difference lies not in technique, but in focus.
-Local SEO is about relevance within a geographical context.
-Furthermore, local search queries are often more strongly linked to direct purchase intent.
+The difference is not in technique, but in focus.
+Local SEO revolves around relevance in a geographic context.
+Local searches are also often more strongly connected to direct purchase intent.
 For example:

 • “Social media agency”